-BIG ADVENTURES SMALL HARPS is an exciting series that aims to support teachers and students in the early stages of learning to play the harp.
+BIG ADVENTURES SMALL HARPS is an innovative series that aims to support teachers and students in the early stages of learning to play the harp.

-The Introductory level is written for tween, teen and adult learners who have little or no music reading experience.
+The Introductory level is written for those who have little or no previous music reading experience.
 In this 40-page all-in one workbook, students gain confidence with reading notes, basic rhythms and so much more.

 In the beginning we color the note heads Red for C and Blue for F to match the string color patterns on the harp.
 This is a helpful visual aid as students are developing hand eye coordination.